William Kingsmill (priest): Biography

 Sometime after the valuation of St. Swithun's, a scholar and monk named Richard Mylls brought Prior Broke to the attention of Thomas Cromwell.
 Cromwell was battling the Bishop of Winchester, Stephen Gardiner for political power in the diocese, while also trying to place proponents of the Royal Supremacy and further reforms against Catholic traditions, such as the removal of relics.
 A monk named Richard Mylls sent a protest to Cromwell that Broke had forbidden him to study at Oxford because Mylls had spoken out against the veneration of saints, pilgrimages, and the Rule of Saint Benedict.
-Broke's conservative theological opinion, combined with rumours that Broke had stolen and sold jewels from the Priory in London, brought his term to a quick close.
-In March 1536, Broke resigned his position, as he felt he would have been deprived by Cromwell anyway.
-Basyng sought nominations from Cromwell and local elites, going so far as to offer Cromwell £500 in fees from the priory lands if elected.
-Thomas Parry, a local noble, wrote to Cromwell on Basyng's behalf, and stated that Basyng was "a man of learning and a favourer of the truth", meaning he was sympathetic to Cromwell's religious goals.
-The brothers of Saint Swithun elected Basyng, and served a quiet tenure for the next few years.
+On 14 March 1536 a certain Thomas Parry (a servant of Cromwell, writing to Thomas Cromwell accused the prior, along with "four or five other monks" of stealing "divers precious stones" and selling them to "one Bestyan a jeweller " of London.
+He went on to say that he believed Broke has visited "divers religious houses for a like purpose".
+On 16 March, Parry advised Cromwell that, faced with these accusations, Henry Broke had resigned.
+He then recommended William Basyng for the post stating that Basyng was "a man of learning and a favourer of the truth", Basyng, he wrote, "will give [Cromwell] £500 for the "favour herein".
+The cathedral registers do not provided an account of Basyng's installation as Prior but on 27 March he "compounded an agreement" to pay the Crown the tax known as the First Fruits (a substantial portion of his annual income).